The Right & Available Names for Your Business

 We acquire the dot-com domain name and put our design team to work to create a logo design.
 You can “mix-and-match” design elements from our catalog to create the perfect logo.
 Our design team will change the type font, colors and image – at no additional cost.
 You’ll have a fresh company logo design as unique as your start-up.

-25 Great Tips, Insights and Ideas on Selecting an Available Name
+25 Great Tips, Insights and Ideas on Selecting Available Business Names

 We’ve undertaken one of the most comprehensive studies on the characteristics and attributes of successful company names.
 And we found other factors that increase the chance of start-up-success.
 Our start-up experts and naming pros have distilled our findings into a set of practical, hands-on ideas and suggestions.
 Best of all, these ideas will assist you in your own firm-specific name development and start-up process.

 Idea 1: Secure the Right TLD.
 The letters that follow the “dot” in a domain name are collectively known as a “Top Level Domain” (TLD).
 Examples include .com, .net, .org, .ca, .gov.
 For most businesses, you’ll need to secure the dot-com extension before you start operation.
 It’s far and away the most popular TLD on the planet.
 We’ve found that if you own the dot-com you’re signaling to the world that the company name is in use.
 If you think about it, no one wants to start a business without the dot-com.
 So control of the dot-com has become somewhat of a de facto company name registration system.
 To learn more: Domain Name Facts

 Idea 2: Don’t Follow Fads.
 Company names that remove a vowel or consonant to sound cool are difficult to write and pronounce.
 So while the Web 2.0 name Gstpro may be original, GuestPro will be the name your audience will likely remember.